pubnub/arduino/README.md

 the WiFi library actually works properly.
 Most notably, version 1.0.5 has been confirmed to work while Arduino 1.0.4 is broken!

-The WiFi shield carries its own microcontroller dedicated to network communication and this microcontroller has upgradeable firmware.
+The WiFi shield carries its own microcontroller dedicated to the network communication and this microcontroller has upgradeable firmware.
 If some of the PubNub calls fail with your WiFi shield (e.g. you see "subscribe error" and similar messages in serial console),